AP-Skill-Development-Corporation/GIST-AIML-2A/README.md

   - HttpResponse with string,html tags,inline css,internal css and javascript with sample examples on each
   - Template creation and Interface between controllers and template
   - Data rendering from controllers to templates

+## Day-04[01-02-2024]:
+  - Static file handling with css,images and js with sample example on each
+  - Data rendering from HTML to views and then views to another HTML
+  - Including another url configuration and accessing particular app and .html file